lunagus/SongSearch/README.md

 ## 💭 WHY?

-I got tired of trying to find a suitable tool that would let me convert my big Deezer playlists to Spotify or other services automatically.
+I got tired of trying to find a suitable tool that would let me convert large Deezer playlists to Spotify or other services automatically.
 Most were paywalled, throttled, or feature-limited.
-So I created a fast, free, no-nonsense solution with rich UX and real-time tracking to quickly convert music track links and playlists from one platform to another.
+So I built **SongSeek** to offer a fast, free, and accurate alternative.
+It features a rich UX and real-time tracking to convert music libraries between platforms like Spotify, YouTube Music, Deezer, and Apple Music with high accuracy.

-SongSeek converts your entire music library between Spotify, YouTube Music, Deezer, and Apple Music with high accuracy, fetching metadata from the source link and redirecting users to the equivalent track or created playlist on the target platform.
+**SongSeek** fetches metadata from source links and redirects users to the equivalent track or playlist on the target platform.

 ---

-## FEATURES
+## FEATURES:

 ### 🔍 Intelligent Matching
 - Smart title + artist search across platforms